Misinformation Monitor

 March

-In this month’s Monitor, we explore how TikTok is feeding false and misleading content about the war in Ukraine, including Kremlin propaganda, to users within 40 minutes of their signing up to the app.
+TikTok is presenting false and misleading content about the war in Ukraine, including Kremlin propaganda, to users within 40 minutes of their signing up to the app.

 Read It Now